metasfresh/metasfresh-documentation/pages/concepts/data_lifecycle_management.md

 ### metasfresh-SQL

 * Find the places where we actually generate our SQL and make sure that we only select records with `COALESCE(DLM_ArchiveLevel,0) = 0`, and ofc only if the respective table actually has a DLM_ArchiveLevel column.
+* Maybe we can at the same time fix issue [#196](https://github.com/metasfresh/metasfresh/issues/196)

 ### partitioner